Skip to Main Content

 of consumers want to resolve as many issues as possible on their own. – Zendesk

-The virtual agent option in Google CCAI isn’t just for customers.
+Agent Assist, the virtual agent option in Google CCAI isn’t just for customers.
 It can be a huge asset for your contact center agents as well.
-The virtual agent can listen in and transcribe the conversation with the human agent and customer as it’s happening, providing a quick reference guide for items discussed a few minutes ago in the conversation.
-This is helpful if a customer needs to be transferred to a different agent or department, since the notes are already given via transcription.
-And that’s not all.
-The virtual agent assist can also make recommendations on how an agent can better help a customer, from how to change an address on file to where to find the right office location to meet their in-person needs.
+Agent Assist can listen in and transcribe the conversation with the human agent and customer as it’s happening, providing a quick reference guide for items discussed a few minutes ago in the conversation.
+This is helpful if a customer needs to be transferred to a different agent or department since the notes are already given via transcription.
+It can also make recommendations on how an agent can better help a customer, from how to change an address on file to where to find the right office location to meet their in-person needs.

-Agent assist is a game changer when it comes to training new agents.
-The first 90 to 180 days are challenging for new call center employees; the virtual agent assist can remove some of the stress out of those tumultuous times and even speed up training by giving recommendations on how processes work.
-Ultimately, improving the employee experience will also create a better customer experience.
+Agent Assist is a game changer when it comes to training new agents.
+The first 90 to 180 days are challenging for new call center employees.
+Agent Assist can alleviate the stress from that period and accelerate training by giving recommendations on how processes work.
+Ultimately, improving the employee experience this way also makes for a better customer experience.

 Using Google CCAI means you get a whole lot of data at your fingertips.
 High-level analysis can show you where the latest trends have popped up with customers’ questions, and you can scan any time frame to see if adjustments should be made to your self-service menu, or even added as part of agent training to better address customer needs during certain times of the year, or peak seasons in your industry.